MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/toggle-switch.md

 ### Disabled and focusable

-If it's helpful for screenreaders to perceive a disabled toggle, use `aria-disabled="true"` and prevent click events with scripting.
+If it's helpful for screen readers to perceive a disabled toggle, use `aria-disabled="true"` and prevent click events with scripting.

 {% highlight html %}
 {% include /examples/input-switch-disabled-focusable.html %}